Chao-Xi/jxazurebook/docs/az104/11monitor.md

 ### Summary from Chatgpt

-Based on the provided text, here are the key points and knowledge relevant to the AZ-104 exam for Azure Monitor, alerting, and actions:

 1. Azure Monitor Alerting and Action Groups:
    - **Azure Monitor provides capabilities to set up alerts and prompt actions based on specific signals.
 Alerts can be triggered based on metrics, activity logs, and other log signals**.
-   - Action groups allow for custom actions to be performed when an alert is triggered, such as sending notifications, running Logic Apps, Azure Functions, or Automation Runbooks.
+   - Action groups allow for custom actions to be performed when an alert is triggered, such as **sending notifications, running Logic Apps, Azure Functions, or Automation Runbooks**.

 2. **Alert Rule Configuration:**
    - Alert rules are created within Azure Monitor and can be scoped to specific resources, such as virtual machines.